History of the Romania national football team: Euro 2000

 Romania were not expected to progress through a group containing Portugal, England and Germany.
-Hagi's powers were waning, Dumitrescu and Rǎducioiu were no longer on the scene and hopes were pinned on young Internazionale forward Adrian Mutu.
+Hagi's powers were waning, Dumitrescu and Răducioiu were no longer on the scene and hopes were pinned on young Internazionale forward Adrian Mutu.
 Romania started brightly against the Germans in Liège, with Moldovan scoring from close range.
 A long-range Mehmet Scholl equalizer meant they had to be content with a point and their position looked shaky after Costinha headed a last minute winner for Portugal in their second match.

 Emerich Jenei, back as coach, threw caution to the wind in the last match in Charleroi against England, a match which Romania had to win.
 Defender Cristian Chivu's cross went in off the post in the 22nd minute but, despite Romania dominating, England led at half-time through an Alan Shearer penalty and a late Michael Owen goal after he rounded Bogdan Stelea to score a tap-in, both in the last five minutes of the half.
 Romania attacked after the break and were quickly rewarded; Dorinel Munteanu punishing a poor punch from Nigel Martyn, a late replacement for the injured Seaman to equalize three minutes after the restart.
 England cracked under the pressure.
 Unable to retain possession or pose an attacking threat, they fell deep and late on Phil Neville, playing out of position at left-back, conceded a penalty scored by Ioan Ganea in the 89th minute.

 Romania's relief was tempered by tough opposition in the last eight, and Italy, who would end up seconds from being crowned European champions in an agonizing final, comfortably saw them off 2–0 in Brussels.
 Francesco Totti and Filippo Inzaghi scoring towards the end of the first half.
 After the break Hagi, in his final international tournament, hit the woodwork with goalkeeper Francesco Toldo stranded off his line and was magnanimously sent off for diving.
 Romania's tournament was over and Jenei, an ethnic Hungarian as were many of Romania's players of his generation, left his job as coach again.